-CBF president Jose Marin does not believe that the Selecao will have a foreign boss next, while director Andres Sanchez hinted that the ex-Chelsea coach could return to the roleBrazil's Football Association president has essentially ruled out Pep Guardiola as the next head coach after revealing he does not want to hire a foreign trainer, amid an admittance from a colleague that Luiz Felipe Scolari is set to take the position.
+Brazil FA president Jose Marin has essentially ruled out Pep Guardiola as the next head coach after revealing he does not want to hire a foreign trainer, amid an admittance from a colleague that Luiz Felipe Scolari is set to take the position.

 The former Barcelona tactician has recently been linked with the Selecao role, after it became vacant due to the sacking of Mano Menezes on Friday.

-Jose Marin, however, believes that although the ex-Barca boss is a superb trainer, he might not be suited with taking over the national side.
+The 80-year-old believes that although the former Barca boss is a superb trainer, he might not be suited with taking over the national side.

-"I find it hard [to believe] that Brazil's next coach will be a foreign," the 80-year-old told Terra.
+"I find it hard [to believe] that Brazil's next coach will be a foreign," he told Terra.
 "I have the greatest respect for Guardiola, but Brazil has won all of its five World Cups with Brazilian coaches.

-Regarding the dismissal of former trainer Menezes, Marin made it clear that Brazil have moved on with a positive outlook on the future.
+Regarding the dismissal of former trainer Menezes, Marin made it clear that Brazil has moved on with a positive outlook on the future.

 Director Andres Sanchez expressed his disappointment over the release of the coach and revealed that Scolari is set to take over the Selecao.